MasterCynder/wordListGenerator/README.md

 > wordListGenerator.py -h
 Word list generator v0.1
 Build your own word list using key words that will be transformed with leet, uppercase, lowercase, punctuation, etc.
-Usage:
-wordListGenerator [options]
+Usage: python wordListGenerator.py [options]
+-h/--help				show this help message and exit
+Required:
--h/--help				show this help message and exit -w/--write file		(Required)	specifie the path for writing the word list -k/--keywords file	(Required)	specifie the path for reading the keywords list -l/--leet				using leet conversion
+-w/--write file		    	Specifie the path for writing the word list -k/--keywords file		    Specifie the path for reading the keywords list
+Options:
+-l/--leet				    Using leet conversion
--C/--uppercase				using uppercase conversion -c/--lowercase				using lowercase conversion -e/--camel                  		using camelcase conversion -o/--optional				make each word optional
+-C/--uppercase				Using uppercase conversion -c/--lowercase				Using lowercase conversion -e/--camel                  Using camelcase conversion -o/--optional				Make each word optional
--d/--disorder				generate combinations with all possible word orders -a/--startpunctuation			using optional punctuation sign like '*,!.' and more at the begin of the chain -z/--endpunctuation			using optional punctuation sign like '*,!.' and more at the end of the chain -m/--middlepunctuation			using optional punctuation sign like '*,!.' and more between each word of the chain -s/--simulation				only making a simulation of the possibilities number (no wordlist generated)
+-d/--disorder				Generate combinations with all possible word orders -a/--startpunctuation		Using optional punctuation sign like '*,!.' and more at the begin of the chain -z/--endpunctuation			Using optional punctuation sign like '*,!.' and more at the end of the chain -m/--middlepunctuation		Using optional punctuation sign like '*,!.' and more between each word of the chain -y/--year                   Add years (100 past to 30 future) -j/--ddmm                   Add days (EU format: ddmm) -J/--mmdd                   Add days (US format: mmdd) -D/--dateeu                 Add full dates (EU format: ddmmyyyy) -U/--dateus                 Add full dates (US format: mmddyyyy) -s/--simulation				Only making a simulation of the possibilities number (no wordlist generated)

 ```
 ## Keywords file
 <pre>